pranjal-y4/Contextual_Challenges_in_NLP_Models/DESCRIPTION_PROJECT.md

 - Multilingual : The provided code implements a multilingual model using Streamlit and the Google Translator API.
 This model translates a user-entered English sentence into Hindi, Marathi, Gujarati, and Spanish, demonstrating basic translation capabilities.
 Additionally, it incorporates OpenAI's GPT-3.5-turbo-instruct engine to detect bias in the translated sentences.
 The goal is to showcase a simple multilingual application that highlights translation and bias detection functionalities.
 Users can input an English sentence, and the code will provide translations into multiple languages, along with a bias detection analysis using the GPT-3.5-turbo-instruct engine.

+## Prerequisites

+1. Make sure you have Python installed on your machine.
+If not, you can download it from python.org.

+2. Install Streamlit by running the following command in your terminal or command prompt: `pip install streamlit`

+3. Install required Python packages by running: `pip install pandas difflib scikit-learn matplotlib seaborn`

+4. If you haven't obtained your OpenAI API key, sign up on the OpenAI website and follow the instructions to get your API key.
+Set up an environment variable named my_api_key and assign your OpenAI API key as its value.

 ## Getting Started
 1. Download the necessary language models and data from repo.